-5 Keys to Preparing for a Successful Mediation
+5 Keys to Preparing for a Successful Divorce Mediation in Florida

-- Understand the law.
 It is advantageous to do research regarding the laws concerning your conflict.
 Google reliable sources or spend some time gaining advice from an attorney.
 To prepare for divorce mediation, http://flcourts.org provides resources and services as well as family law forms and other self-help information.
-Whether your mediation is to be held in-person or online, mediation is confidential.
+Whether your mediation is to be held in person or online, mediation is confidential.
 Confidentiality in mediation dictates that no outside parties can influence the mediation, so you will need to gather your information from pertinent sources ahead of time.
-A successful divorce mediation in Florida requires you to be aware of the laws concerning parental time sharing, child support and distribution of assets.
+A successful divorce mediation in Florida requires you to be aware of the laws concerning parental time-sharing, child support, and distribution of assets.

 Be aware: the law is not black and white.

 Life does not happen in a vacuum.
 There are many interpretations of the “facts”.
 Just because you interpret the “facts” in your case to be in your favor, does not mean that a judge will agree.
 Also, understand that the other party interprets the same facts in a much different light than you.
 Try to step into the shoes of the other party.
 You don’t have to agree with their viewpoint; however, spend some time pondering why they may feel the way they do.
 Then step into the shoes of a neutral party looking down from a bird’s eye view and consider how many different possible scenarios there may be in your conflict.